Dr. Erin Foley

 The Triple S: Self Discovery, Stress Reduction and Strength Building

 As students enter their college years, they are often bombarded with information on the many available majors and minors, the dozens of clubs they can join and the multitude of resources for assistance.
 The recurring message that this time in their life is IMPORTANT is communicated with dizzying effects.
 What students are often seeking is guidance on how to channel this information in a way that empowers them to take control of their college experience.
 They are eager for tools that allow them to navigate this journey in a way that best serves their own unique needs.
 With more than a decade of experience working with college students, Erin developed Triple-S, providing new students with applicable advice on how to make a strong start and then how to make the most of these years.
 Specifically, she provides students with motivational and detailed information on how to embrace and take control of this time of self-discovery, how to implement stress-reduction strategies and how to uncover and move toward their own personal strengths.
 Drawing upon research in the field of self-discovery and strength building, Erin’s passion and experience helping students navigate their college journey provides a unique and highly engaging approach to this topic.
-She leaves students better able to take charge of their academic quest, their college relationships and their future goals.
+She leaves students better able to take charge of their academic quest, their college relationships, and their future goals.
 Students must learn to study themselves – not just their books!
 It is through this keen and insightful approach of self-discovery that they are able to uncover and embrace the best of themselves and the most of their college years.
-Learning Outcomes As a result of this program, students will learn how to:

 - Identify their most common stressful thought patterns.